 - Memory problems or loss.

 - A very bad and sometimes deadly health problem called serotonin syndrome may happen if you take buprenorphine implant with drugs for depression, migraines, or certain other drugs.
 Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; very bad diarrhea, upset stomach, or throwing up; or very bad headache.

 - Low mood (depression).

-- Swelling, warmth, or redness at the implant site.
+- Swelling, warmth, or redness where buprenorphine implant was given.

 What are some other side effects of Buprenorphine Implant?